hertinek/calculator/README.md

 	- think about overflow in display screen
 	- change cursor to hand when hovering above buttons
 	- create animation when clicking buttons, to be mirrored with keyboard keys
+	- create a chart with instructions and information about the calculator, to be displayed next to it
+	- leave a tiny space every three digits